calm-workshop-2024/calm-workshop-2024.github.io/content/about.md

 The following is a non-exhaustive list of selected references related to the topics of the workshop, compiled before announcing the call for papers.

+You can see the list of references also in this public Zotero [library](https://www.zotero.org/groups/5650152/causality_and_large_models_-_neurips2024).

 [1] Xiaoyu Liu, Paiheng Xu, Junda Wu, Jiaxin Yuan, Yifan Yang, Yuhang Zhou, Fuxiao Liu, Tianrui Guan, Haoliang Wang, Tong Yu, Julian McAuley, Wei Ai, and Furong Huang.
 Large Language Models and Causal Inference in Collaboration: A Comprehensive Survey, March 2024.

 [2] Linying Yang, Oscar Clivio, Vik Shirvaikar, and Fabian Falck.
 A critical review of causal inference benchmarks for large language models.
 In AAAI 2024 Workshop on”Are Large Language Models Simply Causal Parrots?”, 2023.